holochain/holochain-rust/cmd/README.md

 where `test/test.js` is the path of the file.

 You have the flexibility to write tests in quite a variety of ways, open to you to explore.

+## Running your application
+For the purpose of *testing* APIs or prototyping user interfaces, you can run your DNA using `hc run`.
+This will start the application and open a WebSocket on port `8888` or any other port specified by the `-p`/`--port` option.
+The `-b`/`--package` flag will build your DNA before running it.
+By default, none of the data your application is putting on the SourceChain.
+To persist data onto the file system, use the `--persist` flag.

 ## Contribute
 Holochain is an open source project.
 We welcome all sorts of participation and are actively working on increasing surface area to accept it.
 Please see our [contributing guidelines](https://github.com/holochain/org/blob/master/CONTRIBUTING.md) for our general practices and protocols on participating in the community.